 It is the CRA's policy to permit employees to accumulate earned but unused vacation benefits, which will be paid to employees upon separation from service if they meet certain criteria.
-Compensated absences are accrued and reported in the CRA's government-wide financial statements; and is a reconciling item between the governmental funds and the government-wide presentation.
+Compensated absences are accrued and reported in the CRA's government-wide financial statements and is a reconciling item between the governmental funds and the government-wide presentation.
 The CRA provides leave time and buy-back provisions equivalent to that provided to non-bargaining unit employees of the City of Cape Coral.
+As of September 30, 2023, there is no compensated absence liability, due to vacancy of two positions.
+The City of Cape Coral's City Manager's office manages the activity of the CRA.